Orange-eat97/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/yishun t/volunteer` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/yishun t/volunteer` : Adds a volunteer named `John Doe` to the Address Book.

+   * `add n/Timothy Tan p/87766512 e/timtan@example.com a/Haig street, block 654, #04-08 r/serangoon t/beneficiary` : Adds a beneficiary named `Timothy Tan` to the Address Book.

+   * `find n/Tim% John` : Filters contacts whose name starts with Tim or contains the full word John

+   * `sort p/` : Sorts contacts by their phone number

+   * `closest 3` : Sorts volunteers/beneficiaries according to how close their region is to the region of the 3rd contact shown in the list.
+If the 3rd contact is a volunteer, the list will only show beneficiaries and vice versa.

    * `delete 3` : Deletes the 3rd contact shown in the current list.